teambit/bit-docker/README.md

 - See if container is running.
     ```sh
-    $ docker ps --all
+    $ docker ps --all | grep bit
     ```
-- Make sure you have setup the SSH port correctly.
+- Make the SSH port is configured correctly.
     ```sh
     $ docker port bit 22
     ```
-- See that your server is properly configured for your workspace.
+- See that your server is configured for your workspace.
     ```sh
     $ bit remote
     ```